-Long-term safety of buprenorphine has not been investigated beyond five consecutive days of administration in cats or four separate administrations on three consecutive days in horses.
+Long-term safety of buprenorphine has not been investigated beyond 5 consecutive days of administration in cats or 4 separate administrations on three consecutive days in horses.

 The effect of an opioid on head injury is dependent on the type and severity of the injury and the respiratory support supplied.
-The product should be used in accordance with the benefit-risk assessment of the responsible veterinarian.
+The product should be used in accordance with the benefit:risk assessment of the attending veterinarian.

 Safety has not been evaluated in clinically-compromised horses.
 In horses, use of opioids has been associated with excitation, but effects with buprenorphine are minimal when administered in conjunction with sedatives and tranquilisers such as detomidine, romifidine, xylazine and acepromazine.
-The safety of buprenorphine has not been demonstrated in horses younger than 10 months old and weighing less than 150kg; therefore, use in such animals should be based on the benefit: risk assessment of the responsible veterinarian.
+The safety of buprenorphine has not been demonstrated in horses younger than 10 months old and weighing less than 150kg; therefore, use in such animals should be based on the risk: benefit assessment of the veterinarian.

 Ataxia is a known effect of detomidine and similar agents; consequently it may be seen after administration of buprenorphine with such substances.
 Occasionally, ataxia may be marked.
 To ensure ataxic horses sedated with detomidine/buprenorphine do not lose their balance, they should not be moved or otherwise handled in any way that would compromise their stability.

-Special precautions to be taken by the person administering the veterinary medicinal product to animals
+ii) Special precautions to be taken by the person administering the veterinary medicinal product to animals

-Buprenorphine has opioid-like activity.
-Care should be taken to avoid self-injection.
+Wash hands/affected area thoroughly after any accidental spillage.
+As buprenorphine has opioid-like activity, care should be taken to avoid self-injection.
 In case of accidental self-injection or ingestion, seek medical advice immediately and show the package leaflet or the label to the physician.
-Naloxone should be available in case of accidental self-injection.